BruningLab/warpDOCK/README.md

 # warpDOCK
-An ultra-large virtual drug discovery framework optimised for the Oracle Cloud Infrastructure network
+A large-scale virtual drug discovery framework optimised for the Oracle Cloud Infrastructure network